veortiz1/Individual-Projects/Do three point attempts correlate to winning in the modern Nba?/readme.txt

 needed for this project.
 Then using these CSV files running my c++ program 'threepoint.cpp' more data is create and saved to a csv format so that it could be graphed using whatever tool the user likes to graph data.
 I then wrote a report making graphs in apples Numbers application from the csvs I created in my program.
-The report can be found here: https://docs.google.com/document/d/1cW2tbcQh1hqbSSOMRpZgcoMzNn4LySddFT18ydqbFOQ/edit
+The report can be found here: https://docs.google.com/document/d/1cW2tbcQh1hqbSSOMRpZgcoMzNn4LySddFT18ydqbFOQ/edit How to run:
+1)Download all_data.zip (click on it then click view raw) 2)Put threepoint.cpp and every individual file from all_data in same folder and open it in any IDE you prefer: VSCODE,VS,commandline, etc.
+3)Run threepoint.cpp it should work following steps 1 and 2.